 Short-Term Relief Options

 It is important that our clients get relief as soon as possible.
-With this being said, there are many short-term relief options that can be used now and in the long run, too.
+With this being said, many short-term relief options can be used now and in the long run, too.
 Some of these options include:

 - Seeing an outpatient therapist